arnemahl/gtk-3.0/README.md

 # Ubuntu terminal appearance

-On Ubuntu, to change appearance of the terminal:
+On Ubuntu 16.04, to change appearance of the terminal:

 1. Edit the file `~/.config/gtk-3.0/gtk.css`
 2. Close all terminal windows and reopen